google/fuzzer-test-suite/README.md

 This is a set of tests (benchmarks) for fuzzing engines (fuzzers).

-The goal of this project is to have a set of fuzzing benchmakrs derived from real-life libraries that have interesting bugs, hard-to-find code paths, or other challenges for bug finding tools.
+The goal of this project is to have a set of fuzzing benchmarks derived from real-life libraries that have interesting bugs, hard-to-find code paths, or other challenges for bug finding tools.